dojo/docs/developer/design/builder.rst

 packages
   An array of package configurations objects.
 Packages are mixed on a per-package level.
 Package configuration objects may contain the properties name, location, main, and packageMap as described in xxx.
-The destination location for a package is given by the anlogous properties destName, destLocation, destMain, and destPackageMap.
+The destination location for a package is given by the analogous properties destName, destLocation, destMain, and destPackageMap.
 Typically, the destination properties are derived from the source properties with destName===name, destLocation===destBasePath/destName, destMain===main, and destPackageMap===packageMap.
 Packages may also contain the properties trees, dirs, and files as described in xxx.